ClemBytes/AdventOfCode/README.md

 - Each puzzle is implemented in its own module under `src/`.
 - The corresponding data files are in `inputs/` (these are my inputs, they are generated differently for each user when logged into AdventOfCode so yours are different, you can't use my results directly).
-- Please note that for some days, I might have applied a change to the input file (for example in `day06`: I have deleted all the "turn ", transforming "turn on" into "on" and "turn off" into "off", in order to have more homogeneity with the "toggle" command).
+- Please note that for some days, I might have applied a change to the input file:
+    - `day06`: I have deleted all the "turn ", transforming "turn on" into "on" and "turn off" into "off", in order to have more homogeneity with the "toggle" command.
+    - `day13`: I have deleted all final '.' as they are not usefull.

 ### Debug mode
 Compile and run **all** with: